Karthikbr19/EVA/README.md

 # Assignmnet 1B

 ## Kernel
 - A kernel or a filter is mathematically a matrix which runs over the input to extract features of an input.
-It is generally used to extract important features from an image.
-The basic feature extractions are blurring, sharpening, embossing, edge detection.
+- The basic feature extractions are blurring, sharpening, embossing, edge detection.
 - Mathematically it can be used set[matrix] of learnable weights.
-- The weights of the kernels are randomly assigned at the start, and during training they get updated automatically.
+These weights of the kernels are randomly assigned at the start, and during training they get updated automatically.
 - A kernel slides over the image, performs convolution and produces feature map as the output.
 The feature maps are useful for performing the learning tasks such as detection and classification better.

 ## Channels:

 There is no exact definition which can explain the channels in neural network.
 But following points can used to conceptualize the "channels".
-1) Channels are also defined as depth of an input. i.e For an image, there will be 3 channels Red,Green,Blue.
+1) Channels are also defined as depth of an input.
+​	i.e For an image, there will be 3 channels Red,Green,Blue.
 2) Channels are the outcome of convolutions.
-	A kernel slides over the image, performs convolution and produces feature map as the output.
+​	A kernel slides over the image, performs convolution and produces feature map as the output.
-3) Ex:
+3) Below explained in detail with an ex:

-	If the input has one channel such as a grayscale image, then a 3×3 filter will be applied in 3x3x1 blocks.
+- ​	If the input has one channel such as a grayscale image, then a 3×3 filter will be applied in 3x3x1 blocks.
-	If the input image has three channels for red, green, and blue, then a 3×3 filter will be applied in 3x3x3 blocks.
+- ​	If the input image has three channels for red, green, and blue, then a 3×3 filter will be applied in 3x3x3 blocks.
-	If the input is a block of feature maps from another convolutional or pooling layer and has the depth of 64, then the 3×3 filter will be applied in 3x3x64 blocks to create the single values to make up the single output feature map.
+- ​	If the input is a block of feature maps from another convolutional or pooling layer and has the depth of 64, then the 3×3 filter will be applied in 3x3x64 blocks to create the single values to make up the single output feature map.

 In image processing, filter/kernels are used to extract important features from an image.
 A kernel slides over the image, performs convolution and produces feature map as the output.
 The feature maps are useful for performing the learning tasks such as detection and classification better.